bendertools/LtAmp.py/README.md

 🎸 A cross-platform Python module for interacting with the LT amplifiers from a certain guitar company that rhymes with "bender" and names products after horses.

+> [!NOTE]
+> At the moment, only LT25 amps are fully tested and have been tested/verified for protocol support.

 ## 👋 Introduction

 I made this libray because I was disappointed by the lack of certain features in both my amp itself as well as the associated desktop app provided by its manufacturer.
 Failing to find a starting point which used modern languages/technologies I could build upon (.NET doesnt count), I developed this little module based on the reverse-engineering work others initiated.